ctjong/orion/Readme.md

 #### POST /api/data/:entity

-Add a new resource to an entity.
+Add a new record to an entity.

 If the endpoint is set to be open to authenticated users only, an Authentication header containing an access token is required.
 See [Authentication](#authentication) section for more details on how to get the access token.

 Parameters:
-- **entity** - Name of the entity to put the resource in.
+- **entity** - Name of the entity to put the record in.

 Request body:
-JSON object representation of the new resource.
+JSON object representation of the new record.

 Response:
 The inserted ID